whitesmith/hawkpost/README.md

 $ gulp build
 ```

-* Now you should be able to launch de server and its workers
+* Now you should be able to launch the server and its workers

 ```
 $ python manage.py runserver